 Dr. Glovinsky says that psychologist Susan Calkins has a model that he holds in mind in evaluating and working with children.
 Where you start on the developmental level is with our physiology.
 We have differences in emotional reactivity.
 We have differences in arousal and thresholds where we get overwhelmed by input.

 As discussed in our podcast with Dr. Glovinsky last year, what we do culturally from a very early age is focus on function in terms of academics.
 A child going into Kindergarten gets coached on the ABCs as opposed to the relationship that we have and what’s going on between us.
 When he asks parents why they spend so much time on training academics, they tend to say that’s what they’re supposed to do because that’s what they were taught.
 They say their kids have to know the ABCs and how to count to be successful in school.

 The link is on meaning.
 We process information through our sensory systems.
 We take in information through all of our senses most of the time.
 But, you have to give that sensory input meaning.
 The second step in information processing is giving meaning to the input.
 What Dr. Glovinsky sees with very young kids in early elementary grades is that they don’t have the capacity to develop the meaning, so all of this cognitive information is coming in and it’s floating on an iceberg but isn’t connected to anything.

-What is often labelled as misbehaviour in schools is really a signal from a child that says “I’m having trouble”.
+What is often labelled as misbehaviour in schools is really a signal from a child that says “I’m having trouble“.
 When we experience anxiety we might be feeling guilt or shame.
 Then we move to actions which might be breaking pencils or falling off my chair.
-What’s in front of you is an anxious child and if the child just poked the child in front of him/her, or getting up and walking around the room is a signal that this child is having a hard time understanding what I’m saying.
+What’s in front of you is an anxious child and if the child just poked the child in front of them, or getting up and walking around the room is a signal that this child is having a hard time understanding what I’m saying.